Shred Security researchers are experts in Cosmos security (SDK, CometBFT, IBC, custom modules). Contact us for security reviews.

 4. Relayers propagate, draining liquidity pools.

-Impact: Double-spends; $18M in cross-chain theft (high severity).
+Impact: Double-spends; cross-chain theft (high severity).

 Recommendations: